 Areas not covered by the ISMS

 - Organizations for which Lancashire County Council is merely the accountable body

 4.4 Information security management system

-The organization must establish, implement, maintain and continually improve an information security management system, in accordance with the requirements of this International Standard.
+The organization must establish, implement, maintain and continually improve an information security management system which must include the processes and their interaction, in accordance with the requirements of this International Standard.